openstack/openstack-manuals/doc/config-reference/source/tables/heat-api.rst

      - (Integer) Number of workers for Heat service.
 Default value 0 means, that service will start number of workers equal number of cores on server.
    * - **[oslo_middleware]**
      -
+   * - ``enable_proxy_headers_parsing`` = ``False``
+     - (Boolean) Whether the application is behind a proxy or not.
+This determines if the middleware should parse the headers or not.
    * - ``max_request_body_size`` = ``114688``
      - (Integer) The maximum body size for each request, in bytes.
    * - ``secure_proxy_ssl_header`` = ``X-Forwarded-Proto``
-     - (String) DEPRECATED: The HTTP Header that will be used to determine what the original request protocol scheme was, even if it was hidden by an SSL termination proxy.
+     - (String) DEPRECATED: The HTTP Header that will be used to determine what the original request protocol scheme was, even if it was hidden by a SSL termination proxy.
    * - **[oslo_versionedobjects]**
      -
    * - ``fatal_exception_format_errors`` = ``False``